Investing in Your Education

 - Satisfactory academic progress (financial aid satisfactory progress policy will be given to you during the initial financial aid counseling).

-- Financial need as determined by the information listed in the Free Application for Federal Student Aid (FAFSA).
+- Financial need as determined by the information listed in the Free Application for Federal Student Aid (FAFSA) or the California Dream Act application.

 - Ability to Benefit, or high school diploma.